-f) Internal workflow management (re-upgrading) to include the "Dublic Core" structure. q) Optional possibility for students and scholars to subscribe to scientific magazines and to gain access to libraries of other Institutions where there is no specific agreement with the Business School, but are represented in the school Digital Library.
+f) Internal workflow management (re-upgrading) to include the "Dublic Core" structure.

+g) Optional possibility for students and scholars to subscribe to scientific magazines and to gain access to libraries of other Institutions where there is no specific agreement with WBS, but are represented in the school Digital Library.